-We tend to ignore it when old cats get a bit scrawny, and spend more time at the water bowl, but according to the Daisy Street Veterinary Centre this is not necessarily a normal part of aging, it’s often a sign of health trouble.
+We tend to ignore it, or put it down to aging, when old cats get a bit scrawny, and spend more time at the water bowl, but according to the Daisy Street Veterinary Centre this is not necessarily a normal part of aging, it’s often a sign of health trouble.

 And time for a check up.